studios-network/studios-network.github.io/FacialMotion/faceWareStudio.md

    - Calibrate Neutral Pose:
    - Have the actor look straight with a neutral expression.
-   - Press "Calibrate Neutral Pose".
+   - Press **Calibrate Neutral Pose**.
 Tracking landmarks will appear and the preview character will animate.

    <p align="center">
      <img src="../images/faceware/calibrate.png" width="260" height="70" alt="Open Device">